Kayabukiya Tavern

-The tavern's owner, Kaoru Otsuka, owns two pet macaque monkeys who are currently employed to work at the location.
+The tavern's owner, Kaoru Otsuka, owns two pet macaque monkeys who were employed to work at the location.
 The first monkey, twelve-year-old "Yat-chan", is dressed in a shirt and shorts while he takes customers' drink orders and delivers them to the diners' tables.
 The younger macaque, named Fuku-chan, is currently four years old and has the main duty of bringing the attendees hot towels to clean their hands before ordering drinks.
-Fuku-chan has only two years of experience, while Yat-chan has been reportedly performing the job for a longer time.
+Fuku-chan had only two years of experience, while Yat-chan has been reportedly performing the job for a longer time.

-Both monkeys receive boiled soya beans from customers as tips for their service.
+Both monkeys received boiled soya beans from customers as tips for their service.
 The monkeys' environment has been inspected to ensure proper treatment of the animals; due to Japanese animal rights regulations, they are each only allowed to work for two hours a day.
 The restaurant was also featured as a reward for the winning team in the third episode of Season Two of I Survived a Japanese Game Show.

-The tavern was abandoned after the 3/11 earthquake and tsunami.
-The monkeys still belong to the owner.
-The current state of the tavern and the monkeys was documented in a 2014 movie by artist Pierre Huyghe.
+The tavern was closed on October 15, 2020.
+As of 2025, the whereabouts of the monkeys is unknown.